The Lambrechts-Stanley Model of Configuration Spaces: Background and recollections

-We do not generally assume that our (co)operads are trivial in arity zero, but they will satisfy $\PP(\varnothing) = \Bbbk$ (resp.\ $\CC(\varnothing) = \Bbbk$).
-With this assumption we get (co)operad structures which are actually equivalent to the structure of $\Lambda$-(co)operads considered by \textcite{Fresse2016a}.
+Following Fresse~\cite[§II.9.3.1]{Fresse2017}, a ``Hopf cooperad'' is a cooperad in the category of \abbr{CDGA}s.
+We do not assume that (co)operads are trivial in arity zero, but they will satisfy $\PP(\varnothing) = \Bbbk$ (resp.\ $\CC(\varnothing) = \Bbbk$).
+Therefore we get (co)operad structures equivalent to the structure of $\Lambda$-(co)operads considered by Fresse~\cite[§II.11]{Fresse2017}, which he uses to model rational homotopy types of operads in spaces satisfying $\PP(0) = *$ (but we do not use this formalism in the sequel).

-We will consider right (co)modules over (co)operads.
-Given an operad $\PP$, a right $\PP$-module is a symmetric collection $\MM$ equipped with composition maps: